animal-tree/Another-Version/2-Opposing-views.md

 Whether or not I'm ruling it out must, out of narrative necessity, be left a mystery until the ["Faith"](#4-faith) chapter.

+As that chapter will show, there's an even more appealing salvation for me!

 In any case, that manner of acquiring money isn't the best way to compensate for my physical appearance.
 I’d rather do something that I myself would find attractive in another person.

 BUT, I'm no stranger to some material luck, as it turned out...